BohndiekLab/OpenQPATData/README.md

-# Code supplementing the paper OpenQPATData: Measurements of tissue-mimicking phantoms with reference labels for quantitative photoacoustic imaging research
+# Code supplementing the paper OpenQPAIData: Measurements of tissue-mimicking phantoms with reference labels for quantitative photoacoustic imaging research

-Welcome to the repository accompanying the [OpenQPATData dataset](https://doi.org/10.5281/zenodo.14044853), a multi-device photoacoustic imaging dataset of 30 tissue-mimicking phantoms, imaged with known optical properties.
+Welcome to the repository accompanying the [OpenQPAIData dataset](https://doi.org/10.5281/zenodo.14044853), a multi-device photoacoustic imaging dataset of 30 tissue-mimicking phantoms, imaged with known optical properties.
 This repository contains code examples, visualization scripts,